-We are on the dawn of a crisis in rural Arkansas health care.
+We are approaching the dawn of a crisis in rural health care in Arkansas.
 With a rapid decline in rural health practitioners and a rapidly aging population, soon there will be grievous gaps in health service delivery.
-This problem was first brought to the Winthrop Rockefeller Institute by Dr. Mark T. Jansen, director of regional programs at the University of Arkansas for Medical Sciences.
+This problem was first brought to the Institute by Dr. Mark T. Jansen, director of regional programs at the University of Arkansas for Medical Sciences.
 He saw, as we did, that unless a concentrated, collaborative effort was called forth to improve health care delivery in rural Arkansas, the current situation would only get worse.

 2020 Rural Health Summit